Faculty Img

 Humanities & Social Sciences

-Dr. Arifi Waked is an assistant professor in the Department of Sciences and Human Studies and a research associate at the Cognitive Science Research Center for Excellence in Teaching and Learning at Prince Mohammed Bin Fahd University.
+Dr. Arifi Waked is an assistant professor in the Department of Sciences and Human Studies at Prince Mohammed Bin Fahd University.

 Her research examines cognition, psycholinguistics, sociolinguistics, bilingualism, and factors impacting academic success in English as a foreign language learners with a focus on writing anxiety and self-efficacy.
-She is currently working with the Eastern Provence Deaf Assembly, examining linguistic, academic, cognitive, sociological, and social psychological issues faced by members of this community.
+Her research of late has particularly focused on the use of identification of AI hallucination as a critical thinking tool in first semester freshman students and other ways of incorporating appropriate and ethical use of AI as an academic tool in the classroom.
+She is currently working with the Eastern Provence Deaf Association, examining linguistic, academic, cognitive, sociological, and social psychological issues faced by members of this community.
+She has also partnered with members The Saudi Arabian Oil Company (ARAMCO) to create AI simulations of speech in noise and speech simulating what is heard through a cochlear implant to investigate factors impacting speech perception in learners of English as a foreign language under difficult listening conditions.

 Doctor of Philosophy: University of Maryland-Hearing and Speech Sciences with a Focus in Psycholinguistics